MongoDB, Inc.

 Research and Development.
 Research and development expense consists primarily of personnel costs, including salaries, bonuses and benefits, and stock‑based compensation.
 It also includes amortization associated with intangible acquired assets and allocated overhead.
 We expect our research and development expenses to continue to increase in absolute dollars, as we continue to invest in our developer data platform and develop new products.

 General and Administrative.
-General and administrative expense consists primarily of personnel costs, including salaries, bonuses and benefits, and stock-based compensation for administrative functions including finance, legal, human resources and external legal and accounting fees, as well as allocated overhead.
-We expect general and administrative expense to increase in absolute dollars over time as we continue to invest in the growth of our business, as well as incur the ongoing costs of compliance associated with being a publicly traded company.
+General and administrative expense consists primarily of personnel costs, including salaries, bonuses and benefits, and stock‑based compensation for administrative functions including finance, legal, human resources and external legal and accounting fees, as well as allocated overhead and the ongoing costs of compliance associated with being a publicly traded company.
+We expect general and administrative expense to increase in absolute dollars over time as we continue to invest in the growth of our business.

 Other Income (Expense), Net